HongCheng-Chu/AVGirls-crawler/README.md

 ## Update convientence crawler in future
 1. Get cookie by selenium.
 2. Create a json to save each girls data.
-3. Save as MySQL
+3. Save as MySQL.
+4. Other company crawler.
-4. Become an API.
+5. Become an API.

 ## Contact me
 Please send the problem to jerry840622@gmail.com, I try my best to help you, thank you everyone.